DallanQ/dominion/QA.md

 > When we start the game without any Action cards, do we proceed directly to the Buy phase?

- Yes, if you have no Action cards in your hand at the start of your turn, you skip the Action phase and proceed directly to the Buy phase
+Yes, if you have no Action cards in your hand at the start of your turn, you skip the Action phase and proceed directly to the Buy phase.

 > Can we discard cards from our hand at any time without picking up replacements if we haven’t played an Action card?